wind1s/Tank-CTF-Game/README.md

     Player 1 moves with the arrow keys and shoots with spacebar.
     Player 2 moves with the WASD keys and shoots with X.

+Map loader:
+    Maps can be loaded from text files

 Hit Points:
     Tanks have 3HP by default, wood crates have 2HP.